-The LoCAL Facility organized its sixth annual LoCAL Global Programme Board Meeting in May 2019.
-In addition to those member countries able to attend - Bangladesh, Benin, Bhutan, Cambodia, The Gambia, Ghana, Mali, Mozambique, Nepal, Niger and Tuvalu - several strategic partner representatives participated as well, including the Korea Environment Institute; Sida; the ACP Secretariat; the World Resources Institute; the Munich Climate Insurance Initiative; ICLEI - Local Governments for Sustainability; the Covenant of Mayors for Sub-Saharan Africa; the UNFCCC; the African Development Bank; Cities Alliance; BOAD; the Secretariat of the Union for the Mediterranean; and Unit C6 of the European Commission's Directorate-General for International Cooperation and Development, which oversees energy and climate change including GCCA+.
+The sixth LoCAL Global Programme Board Meeting saw the participation of 11 LoCAL countries' representatives - Bangladesh, Benin, Bhutan, Cambodia, The Gambia, Ghana, Mali, Mozambique, Nepal, Niger and Tuvalu - in addition to several strategic partner representatives participated as well, including the Korea Environment Institute; Sida; the ACP Secretariat; the World Resources Institute; the Munich Climate Insurance Initiative; ICLEI - Local Governments for Sustainability; the Covenant of Mayors for Sub-Saharan Africa; the UNFCCC; the African Development Bank; Cities Alliance; BOAD; the Secretariat of the Union for the Mediterranean; and Unit C6 of the European Commission's Directorate-General for International Cooperation and Development, which oversees energy and climate change including GCCA+.
 Perks Master Ligoya, Global Coordinator for the Coordination Bureau for the Least Developed Country Group of the UN Office of the High Representative for the Least Developed Countries, Landlocked Developing Countries and the Small Island Developing States (UN-OHRLLS), and Ambassador Extraordinary and Plenipotentiary Permanent Representative of the Republic of Malawi to the United Nations, replaced Masud Bin Momen as co-chair of the LoCAL Board.